Divorce Expense Tracker

 What divorce expenses should I track?

 Attorney fees, court filing fees, mediator fees, custody evaluator and guardian ad litem fees, business or pension valuations, real estate appraisals, therapy or co-parenting counseling, moving costs, and temporary support payments.
-Many of these are deductible against marital property in equitable-distribution states.
+In equitable-distribution states, courts may allocate these costs between the spouses rather than leaving each party to bear its own.

 Are divorce-related fees tax deductible?